Healthdirect Free Australian health advice you can count on.

 What are the risks associated with buprenorphine?

-If you decide you want to stop taking buprenorphine, speak with your doctor about how to gradually reduce your dosage — this will help minimise any difficult withdrawal symptoms.
+If you decide you want to stop taking buprenorphine, speak with your doctor about how to gradually reduce your dosage.
+This will help minimise any difficult withdrawal symptoms.

 Buprenorphine may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication or changed dosage, you may be at a higher risk of having an accident.
+If you have recently started taking an opioid medicine or changed dosage, you may be at a higher risk of having an accident.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-There are other factors that may limit your use of buprenorphine — for example, if you drink alcohol or take other medicines that can cause drowsiness.
+Buprenorphine is not suitable for some people, for example, if you drink alcohol or take other medicines that can cause drowsiness.

 If a person is not breathing, or if they are unresponsive, seek help straight away.
 Call triple zero (000) and ask for an ambulance.